rsfreitas/go-agentx/README.md

 The implementation was provided by [simia.tech GbR](http://simiatech.com).

 ## License

-The project is licensed under LGPL (see LICENSE file).
+The project is licensed under LGPLv2 (see LICENSE file).